FLYING: a trans-national cross-cultural print exchange

 The children, the sacred little ones, are the center of the work administered by the American Indian College Fund, and implemented by four tribal colleges and universities in the United States.

-Funding is provided by the W.K.
+Funding was provided by the W.K.
 Kellogg Foundation.

 For more information visit: www.collegefund.org/wakanyeja